 We’ll send you the first section (for free)

-Join the 80,000 Hours newsletter and we’ll send you the introduction to the book.
+Join the 80,000 Hours newsletter and we’ll send you the first section to your inbox.
 We’ll also send you updates on our latest research, opportunities to work on longtermist issues, and news from the author.

-If you’re already subscribed to our newsletter, email firstname.lastname@example.org to get the intro.
+If you’re already subscribed to our newsletter, email firstname.lastname@example.org to get your copy.